 40 Side Effects of Drinking Too Much Soda

 While soda sweetened with sugar or high-fructose corn syrup comes with its own risks—from increased risk of ailments like diabetes and tooth disease—the diet stuff isn't much better.
 In fact, research suggests that diet soda drinkers have an increased likelihood of weight gain and increased waist measurements.
-If you're eager to get on the right track toward a healthier, fitter body, try enjoying the 100 healthiest foods on the planet instead.
-Here are all of the potential side effects of drinking soda that will make you quit the sweet stuff for good.
+Not great news.
+So, if you're eager to get on the right track toward healthier habits, check out these potential side effects of drinking soda that will make you quit the sweet stuff for good.
+Then, be sure you stock up on The 7 Healthiest Foods to Eat Right Now.

 It probably comes as no surprise to you that drinking soda has been linked to obesity.
 While this may be partially due to the types of high-calorie foods that tend to accompany sodas and fizzy drinks, a single can of soda packs 140 calories but is almost guaranteed to be of no help when it comes to your hunger.
 Add a soda to every meal for 30 days and you could be gaining more than three pounds by the time the month is done.
 Related: Here's the one drink that's worse for you than soda.